hugopanel/kata-ugly-trivia-hedgehog/README.md

 # Instructions

+## Step 0 - run the application

+Choose a programming langugae then follow the Instructions in the README to make sure you can run the application.

 ## Step 1 - golden master

-You need to set up a golden-master test - feel free to use the `reference/` folder

 You will have to :
 * Make sure the production code can run in a deterministic manner,